fastrgv/CoTerminalApps/README.md

 # CoTerminalApps
-Retro Games that run in a color-capable terminal on any platform.
+Retro Games that run in a color-capable terminal on any platform with GNAT GPL installed.

 Grab the file coterm*.tar.gz under "release...latest" for all source and data.